 Ammonium Chloride Balls are made with 250 mB of Ammonium Chloride and a Cotton Boll.
 Each boll has 9 uses.
 Ammonium Chloride is made by adding one Ammonium Chloride Powder for every 500 mB of fresh water in a barrel or vessel.
 Ammonium Chloride Powder is obtained by mining Salmoniac, which generates renewably around lava.

 Roofs can be placed on most compatible blocks, which will "drag" the block's texture up, creating a seamless texture between the block and the roof.
+At corners, roofs can be hit with a Hammer to create a seamless corner.
 Shallow roofs act like vanilla slabs, and can fit in either the lower half of a block, or the top half of a block.
 Regular and steep roofs are one block each.

 A roof up to 25 blocks above the player's head will provide the player with temperature protection, based on the roof's material.
 Along with Clothing, this can enable survival in extreme environments.